Kayla Mueller: Death

 On February 6, 2015, a media account affiliated with ISIS released a statement claiming that a female American hostage held by the group was killed by one of around a dozen Jordanian airstrikes in Raqqa.
 The statement came just days after the release of a video showing the burning alive of a Jordanian fighter pilot, Muath al-Kasasbeh, by ISIS and the subsequent execution of Sajida Mubarak Atrous al-Rishawi and other prisoners of Jordan.
 The statement was later translated by the SITE Intelligence Group, identifying the hostage as Mueller.
 Another statement by ISIS claimed Mueller was killed in an American airstrike.

 As part of the statement, ISIS published a photo of a damaged building, alleging that Mueller had been killed in a Jordanian airstrike of the building, where she had been left alone with no guards, but no proof of death was provided.
 The Pentagon agreed the building was one hit in the bombings, but disputed that Mueller or any other civilian had been inside at the time.
 The site had been bombed by the coalition twice before, and was targeted again because ISIS soldiers sometimes return to bombed sites, thinking the coalition would not bomb those sites again, according to Pentagon spokesman John Kirby.
 After this, Mueller's name was released by American and other media with the family's consent.

 On February 10, 2015, Mueller's family announced ISIS had confirmed her death to them in an e-mail, with three photographs of her dead body, bruised on the face and wearing a black hijab.
 National Security Council spokeswoman Bernadette Meehan said this message was authenticated by the intelligence community.

 On August 24, 2016, ABC News reported that Doctors Without Borders had declined to help negotiate her release.
-Doctors Without Borders then issued their version of the story in a statement (since deleted but archived) to the effect that they felt constrained in their available actions by the complexities of the larger situation and their general lack of expertise in hostage negotiation.
+Doctors Without Borders then issued a statement (since deleted but archived) to the effect that they felt constrained in their available actions by the complexities of the larger situation and their general lack of expertise in hostage negotiation.

 In November 2019, the New York Times reported that Mueller may have been executed on the orders of Abu Bakr al-Baghdadi, according to reports from the wife of a close associate of his.

+In February 2024, Asma Mohammed, the widow and first wife of ISIS leader Abu Bakr al-Baghdadi, expressed her doubts and skepticism regarding the accuracy of the group’s narrative on the death of Kayla Mueller.